Ravi-352/shell-scripting-demo/aws-s3-event-triggering/aws-s3-event-triggering_Readme.md

-OBJECTIVE: \n
+OBJECTIVE:

 Automate the Notification service (SNS) to Subscribers upon updating new content in Cloud (AWS S3 storage bucket)

-PREREQUISITES: "\n"
+PREREQUISITES:

-Up-to-date linux terminal with aws-cli configured: For documentation refer - "https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html"\n
+Up-to-date linux terminal with aws-cli configured: For documentation refer - "https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html"
-Install 'jq' and 'zip' packages in the terminal. \n Stable Internet connection. \n
+Install 'jq' and 'zip' packages in the terminal.
+Stable Internet connection.

 REQUIREMENTS THAT THE SCRIPT TAKES CARE OF: